opdev1004/rinocss/README.md

 # Rino CSS 🦏
 CSS Preprocessor for developing your CSS project.
-There are many way to manage CSS project.

 ## 📢 Notice
-### 👍 Releasing 0.0.1
+### 👍 Releasing version 0.0.2
-😎
+It had a problem with how it compares the name of componenets during building.
+So before it was checking whether in contains the string but now it checks whether they are equal.
+So it is more right now.
+Please avoid using same name for include the components.
+Including same componenets cause infinite loop anyway.

 ## 💪 The things you can do with Rino CSS:
 ```